-Still having questions about this important vulnerability?
+Do you still have questions about this important vulnerability?
 Need some help with the installation of the patches?
-Not sure if you will need to the install any patches on your database environment?
+Not sure if you will need to install any patches on your database environment?
 Just ask us for more information or help about this vulnerability and the solutions.
-Contact us by phone: +32 3 450 67 89, via e-mail: email@example.com or by filling in the form on this page.

 Some interesting links: